6 Sneaky Signs You Might Be Eating Too Much Salt

 Filling up on hydrating, high-fiber foods like watermelon, beans and apples can help restore the body's water balance and get things moving.
 Reducing your intake of highly processed foods can make a huge difference too, foods high in fat and sugar also contribute to constipation and rarely have any fiber.

 This whole fluid imbalance thing can really wreak havoc on your quality of life.
 A second study out of Johns Hopkins (in collaboration with Oxford University and the University of Sydney) found reducing sodium intake to no more than 2,300 mg per day—and upping your intake of fruits, veggies and low-fat dairy—could significantly reduce the frequency of one's headaches.

-Dehydration is a major sign of headaches, and even if you feel like you drink enough water, your sodium intake could be putting your fluid balance out of whack.
-Be sure to fill up on at least five fruits and veggies a day and opt for more whole foods in your diet to keep headaches at bay.
+Dehydration is a major sign of headaches, and even if you feel like you drink enough water, excessive sodium intake could be putting your fluid balance out of whack.
+Be sure to fill up on at least five fruits and veggies a day and opt for more whole foods in your diet to help keep headaches at bay.

 You're Always Thirsty

 If you consume a lot of sodium, your body is going to signal that it needs more water to help balance things out.
 This means you could feel thirsty.
 It's one thing if you feel like you can't quench your thirst after a day spent in the sun or eating stadium food at a game, but it could become a problem if this sensation continues for longer periods of time.